SuryaPrabhas1245/EvaMaria/README.md

 • /ban  - to ban a user.
 • /unban  - to unban a user.
 • /channel - to get list of total connected channels
-• /broadcast - to broadcast a message to all Eva Maria users
+• /broadcast - to broadcast a message to all users
+• /batch - to create link for multiple posts
+• /link - to create link for one post
 ```
 ## Support
 [![telegram badge](https://img.shields.io/badge/Support-30302f?style=flat&logo=telegram)](https://telegram.dog/suryaprabhas)